 4.1 Administrative Responsibility

-The President has ultimate authority for the stewardship of Intellectual Property developed at the University.
+The President has ultimate authority for the stewardship of Intellectual Property owned by the University.
 The Provost or designee, in consultation with the University Intellectual Property Committee, shall administer this policy.
 This includes, but is not limited to, determination of ownership, assignment, protection, licensing, marketing, maintenance of records, oversight of allocation of any net revenue, approval of exceptions, and resolution of disputes.

 Detailed operational procedures for the administration of this policy shall be prepared by the Associate Vice President for Office of Research and Sponsored Programs.